Nova User Guide

 1. Open Obsidian Settings → Community Plugins → Nova

-4. Test the connection by starting a conversation
+4. Test the connection

 2. Understanding Nova's Core Philosophy